Team building in the classroom: Which tools really work – from elementary school to secondary education

 Cognitively demanding – ideal for older students

-Promotes collaborative problem-solving & perspective-taking
+Promotes joint problem-solving & perspective-taking

 Deep Zoom Challenge

-To product
+To the product

 +